 If selected for the teaching residency, you’ll be assigned a specific subject.
 While Breakthrough staff make these decisions, you’re encouraged to rank your preferences on the application and may speak with us in greater depth about subject options if invited to interview with us.
 You’ll work closely with your Instructional Coach and other TFs before the students arrive to finalize your curriculum, and will receive support throughout the summer on lesson plan development and implementation.
 You won’t be starting from scratch; all TFs will have daily objectives and sample lessons to use as a starting point, as well as resources from past Teaching Fellows.
-For elective classes, you’ll have more autonomy; recent classes have included juggling, knitting, sports, social justice, art, and hip hop dance.

 11. What grade level will I teach?

 We recruit our students as fourth graders – earlier than at most Breakthrough sites.
 They attend our summer program for four consecutive years, as rising fifth – eighth graders.
 The additional time we have with our students enables us to further develop the academic and study skills that are essential for success in high school and beyond, while building a strong community.
 You will be assigned to a specific grade level by Breakthrough staff.
 If you have particular interest in a certain grade level, feel free to share that with Breakthrough staff during your interview.

 12. Besides teaching two academic classes, what will my other responsibilities be?

 You will be assigned to work closely with roughly four advisees, who meet with you daily to organize their work and make sure they are on track in all classes.
 You’ll also build community, play games, and have conversations about important issues related to identity and social justice.
 You are also responsible for facilitating parent/guardian-teacher conferences for each of your advisees and compiling end-of-summer evaluations for each of them.